FT-Autonomous/f1tenth-ros-setup/README.md

+## F1Tenth ROS Setup

-## A simplified setup and workspace for using F1Tenth with ROS and Docker
+A simplified setup and workspace for using F1Tenth with ROS and Docker.

 ### Prerequisites